-- trainings and matches,
+- the ball and the game,

 - being with their friends,

 - the general atmosphere.

 We want this to help them to:

 - feel fulfilled.

 - express themselves through an activity,

 - put their energy to good use,

 - discover what they're capable of,

 - develop their skills,

 - develop their self-confidence.